alec-zaiane/command-system/README.md

 Subclass `Command` and set the `ARGS` class attribute to the subclass of `CommandArgs` you created.
 Implement the `execute` method to define the command's behavior.
 - You can also override `should_defer` and `should_cancel` methods to control the command's lifecycle.

-Optionally, you can create a custom response class by subclassing `Response` so that your command can return specific type-safe data.
+Optionally, you can create a custom response class by subclassing `CommandResponse` so that your command can return specific type-safe data.
 If you do this, set the `_response_type` class attribute of your `Command` subclass to your custom response class.

 ### Writing your `execute` method
 > [!WARNING]